Engee documentation

 Details

 The value that the block uses for calculation Reverse recovery time, trr.
-This value must be greater than `1'.
-Specifying the stretching coefficient is an easier way to parameterize the reverse recovery time than specifying the reverse recovery charge.
+This value should be higher.
+1. Specifying the stretching coefficient is an easier way to parameterize the reverse recovery time than specifying the reverse recovery charge.
 The higher the value of the stretching coefficient, the longer it takes for the reverse recovery current to dissipate.

 Dependencies